Szybet/WatchySourcingHub/README.md

 The USB-C 1.0 watchy is now depracated.
 To find info about it, look into watchy-usbc folder.
-The rest of this repo contains info about the replacement of it.
+The rest of this repo contains info about the replacement of it. the USB-C 2.0 version that is currently sold

 # WatchySourcingHub
-A clone of the Watchy, sold on various platforms from probably various manufacturers.
+A clone of the Watchy, sold on various platforms from probably various sellers, but the manufacturer is probably the same.
 - Aliexpress seller, the first one that appeared, the most trusted in my opinion (The most people buught from him)
   - Here is their Github repo for the "E-watch".
 There is nothing really there ;) - https://github.com/01Space/E-Watch
   - Their aliexpress store: https://pl.aliexpress.com/store/912632218